cmbroderick/bcg_influenza/README.md

-The data is available from ArrayExpress, accession E-MTAB-15137.
+The data is available to download from ArrayExpress, accession E-MTAB-15137.
-Instructions to run the code are a
+Sequential instructions to run the code can be found in the Code file.
+Expected run time to run all code: ~1 hour on a "normal" desktop computer.
-Expected output: Lists of significantly differentially expressed genes (Supplementary Tables 3-22)
+Expected output: Lists of significantly differentially expressed genes (Supplementary Tables 3-22).